 So how do you know when you need a new one?

-- Does your old demo run longer than a minute (1:00), a minute ten (1:10)?
+• Does your old demo run longer than a minute (1:00), a minute ten (1:10)?

-- Do the segments on your demo sound like you’re trying to be someone you’re not?
+• Does it sound like you’re trying to be someone you’re not?

-- Do you have spots that try too hard to sound humorous but completely miss the boat?
+• Do you have spots that try too hard to sound humorous, but completely miss the boat?

-- Have you landed a few good national television spots that you could add to your current demos?
+• Have you landed a few good national television spots that you could add to your current demos?

-- Do your demos consist of projects you’ve actually booked, but few are of the caliber that would honestly elevate your career to the next level?
+• Do your demos consist of projects you’ve actually booked, but few are of the caliber that would honestly elevate your career to the next level?

-- Are you better than your demos depict?
+• Are you better than your demos depict?

-Copyright © 2019 by Kate McClanaghan, All Rights Reserved.
+Copyright © 2020 by Kate McClanaghan, All Rights Reserved.